workleap/wl-r2wc/README.md

 #### Create host APIs

 The host app needs an API to register and initialize the widgets. `WidgetsManager` class does this for you.
 To do that, create the [widgets.ts](/widgets/src/web-components/widgets.ts) file and create the `WidgetsManager` class to:

 - Register defined widget.
 Without having them registered, you cannot use them in the host app.
-- [optional] to pass `AppContextProvider`.
+- [optional] Pass `AppContextProvider`.

-We encapsulate the result inside the `window.SearchWidgets` object.
+Then set the result to `window.SearchWidgets` global variable.

 ```tsx
 // src/web-components/widgets.ts